 Here are a few key bits of information that you might not know about the importance of smoke detectors and escape plans.
 (If you’d like to see more fast facts about fires, click here.)

-Continue reading Fire Prevention Week 2017: Open House and Safety Tips
+Continue reading Beacon Hose to Host Fire Prevention Week Open House on Oct.
+10